2020 Clemson Tigers women's soccer team

-The 2020 Clemson Tigers women's soccer team represents Clemson University during the 2020 NCAA Division I women's soccer season.
-The Tigers are led by head coach Ed Radwanski, in his tenth season.
-The Tigers home games are played at Riggs Field.
-This is the team's 27th season playing organized soccer.
+The 2020 Clemson Tigers women's soccer team represented Clemson University during the 2020 NCAA Division I women's soccer season.
+The Tigers were led by head coach Ed Radwanski, in his tenth season.
+The Tigers home games were played at Riggs Field.
+This was the team's 27th season playing organized soccer.
 All of those seasons were played in the Atlantic Coast Conference.

 Due to the COVID-19 pandemic, the ACC played a reduced schedule in 2020 and the NCAA Tournament was postponed to 2021.
 The ACC did not play a spring league schedule, but did allow teams to play non-conference games that would count toward their 2020 record in the lead up to the NCAA Tournament.

 The Tigers finished the fall season 6–4–0, 5–3–0 in ACC play to finish in fourth place.
 As the fourth seed in the ACC Tournament, they lost to Duke 1–0 in the Quarterfinals.
 The Tigers finished the spring season 6–0–0 and received an at-large bid as the fourteenth seed in the NCAA Tournament.
 They defeated Rutgers and UCLA on penalties before losing to Santa Clara in the Quarterfinals to end their season.